playcanvas/blog/_posts/2023-06-07-moving-from-wordpress-to-jekyll-a-case-study.markdown

 - We have fine-grain control over the HTML and styling of posts using Jekyll themes.
 - Now that the posts are stored in generic Markdown, we can easily migrate to other blogging platforms in the future (should we wish to do so).

 OK, but what about the cons? 🤔 I have to tell you - I genuinely can't think of any!
+Sure, we don't have comments enabled now but as I understand it, Disqus has a [Jekyll integration](https://help.disqus.com/en/articles/1935528-jekyll-installation-instructions) that we can turn on at some point.
 Seriously, feel free to ping me on [Twitter](https://twitter.com/willeastcott/) if you think I'm missing something here.
 But I wish we had taken this step years ago.

 ### Open Source and Open to Contributions